lobocv/blog/content/posts/dev_environment/index.md

 I am a simple man, I enjoy the comfort and feel of home.
 When given the opportunity, I will find a way to make myself as comfortable as possible, and my software projects are no exception.

-Docker and docker-compose makes it easy to create a customized and producible development environment for your software projects.
+Docker and docker-compose make it easy to create a customized and reproducible development environment for your software projects.
 In addition to the docker container, I have several scripts which help make common tasks dead simple.
 These tasks could be as trivial as building the docker image, starting and entering the development container and tearing it down when I'm finished.